 What Does the Emotional Support Animal Prescription Letter Qualification Process Entail?

 The Emotional Support Animal prescription letter qualification process requires one 60-minutes mental health evaluation session.
 During this evaluation, the mental health professional will obtain detailed information about an individual’s difficulties in order to make an accurate diagnosis, and to determine if the individual qualifies for an Emotional Support Animal prescription letter.

 What is the Charge for and Emotional Support Animal Prescription Letter?
 What Does it Include?

 The charge for this service is $395.00.
-If you are eligible, you will receive an Emotional Support Animal prescription letter, kit (dog leash, identification tag, and educational materials), and any extended support services (required airline/housing paperwork, legal documents, phone calls etc.) that you may need related to flying or living with your emotional support animal.
+If you are eligible, you will receive an Emotional Support Animal prescription letter, kit (dog leash, identification tag, and educational materials), and any extended support services (required airline/housing paperwork, phone calls, emails, etc.) that you may need related to flying or living with your emotional support animal.